iglpdc/dmrg101/docs/getting_started.rst

 There are several different ways to install dmrg101, including a quick method and a developer method.
-For the developer method to access the repository, see the `Developer Documentation`.
+For the developer method to access the repository, see the :ref:`Installation for developers`.

 If you are attending the School, you just need to use the quick method below.